RichardOtter/RichardOtter.github.io/index.md

 ### [Custom RootsMagic source templates](SourceTemplate/Source_templates.html)

 A sample of some of the custom source templates I've created for RM and an explanation of the problems they solve.
+Also included are several ORA-Extension templates.

 ### [RootsMagic database design docs and notes](https://github.com/ricko2001/RootsMagic_Database_Design/tree/main/Tables)<a name="DBdesign"></a>